strongloop/node-foreman/README.md

 Node Foreman can be run with as little as `nf start`, as long as `npm start` has been defined.
-For more complicated applications you will want to define a `Procfile` for your various server processes and and a `.env` file to preload environmental variables.
+For more complicated applications you will want to define a `Procfile` for your various server processes and add an `.env` file to preload environmental variables.

 Your module directory should end up looking like the following: